jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 There are three arrows used in the graph, each with a different meaning, visualized in @fig:sgv-vocab-overview-legend.
 Firstly, a full arrow means that there is can be a triple `?a ldp:contains ?b`.
 Secondly, the dotted link means that the destination has the same fields or more as the source.
-Finally, a diamond shaped arrow entails a link from the source to the destination, specifically, the destination can be seen as a property of the source.
+Finally, a diamond shaped arrow entails a link from the source to the destination, specifically, the destination can be considered a property of the source.

 #figure(
   image("../static/sgv-graph-legend.png", width: 80%),